 - Classrooms too small for social distancing will be closed. - Classrooms, lecture halls, studios and labs will be scheduled and arranged to allow for social distancing of 36 square feet per person. - Masks or face coverings will be required in classrooms, lecture halls, studios, and labs whenever occupied by more than one person. - Individuals who arrive to a classroom, lecture hall, studio, or lab without appropriate face coverings will be required to leave until they are able to return with a face covering.
-(Note: All first-year and new transfer students will be provided a branded mask upon checkin.
+(Note: All first-year and new transfer students will be provided a branded mask upon check-in.
 Commuter students will be able to pick up a mask at public offices (e.g., parking, student accounts, Card ID office) to be announced.
 Faculty who are teaching in-person classes will also be given access to a small supply of masks to distribute to students as needed.
-Faculty will be provided with face shields upon request.)
+Faculty will be provided with face shields upon request.) - Although custodial staff will clean daily, using CDC-approved disinfectant on high-touch surfaces, students, faculty, and staff will be encouraged to supplement custodial cleaning by: - Keeping hands thoroughly washed, - Wiping desktops, lecture stands, keyboards and other surfaces with disinfectant spray, paper towels and wipes provided in the classroom, and

-- Although custodial staff will clean daily, using CDC-approved disinfectant on high-touch surfaces, students, faculty, and staff will be encouraged to supplement custodial cleaning by: - Keeping hands thoroughly washed, - Wiping desktops, lecture stands, keyboards and other surfaces with disinfectant spray, paper towels and wipes provided in the classroom, and - Keeping a personal supply of wipes with which to clean immediate work areas before and after use.
+• Keeping a personal supply of wipes with which to clean immediate work areas before and after use.

 Students, faculty, and staff will be informed through email, orientation, signage and other communication strategies of health and safety standards.
-(See PART VII: HEALTH AND SAFETY PROTOCOLS for more details about those standards.
-See Education and Training in Part VI for more information about education and training efforts.
+(See PART VI: HEALTH AND SAFETY PROTOCOLS for more details about those standards.
+See Error!
+Reference source not found. in Part VI for more information about education and training efforts.
 See Safety Signage and Messaging for more information about public postings and safety reminder messages.).

 Students, faculty, and staff will be expected to adhere to applicable protocols, subject to appropriate penalties for violation.
-(For information about accountability for faculty and staff, please see Behavioral Guidelines: Accountability and Enforcement.
-For information about accountability for students, please see Student Rights and Responsibilities.)
+(For information about accountability for faculty and staff, please see Being Prepared: Pause and Pivot